Presbyterian Church (USA): 20th century to the present

 The early part of the 20th century saw continued growth in both major sections of the church.
 It also saw the growth of Fundamentalist Christianity (a movement of those who believed in the literal interpretation of the Bible as the fundamental source of the religion) as distinguished from Modernist Christianity (a movement holding the belief that Christianity needed to be re-interpreted in light of modern scientific theories such as evolution or the rise of degraded social conditions brought on by industrialization and urbanization).

-Open controversy was sparked in 1922, when Harry Emerson Fosdick, a modernist and a Baptist pastoring a PCUSA congregation in New York City, preached a sermon entitled "Shall the Fundamentalists Win?"
+Open controversy was sparked in 1922, when Harry Emerson Fosdick, a modernist Baptist minister who was pastoring a PCUSA church in New York City, preached a sermon entitled "Shall the Fundamentalists Win?"
 The crisis reached a head the following year when, in response to the New York Presbytery's decision to ordain a couple of men who could not affirm the virgin birth, the PCUSA's General Assembly reaffirmed the "five fundamentals": the deity of Christ, the Virgin Birth, the vicarious atonement, the inerrancy of Scripture, and Christ's miracles and resurrection.
-This move against modernism caused a backlash in the form of the Auburn Affirmation — a document embracing liberalism and modernism.
+This move against modernism caused a backlash in the form of the Auburn Affirmation – a document embracing liberalism and modernism.
 The liberals began a series of ecclesiastical trials of their opponents, expelled them from the church and seized their church buildings.
 Under the leadership of J. Gresham Machen, a former Princeton Theological Seminary New Testament professor who had founded Westminster Theological Seminary in 1929, and who was a PCUSA minister, many of these conservatives would establish what became known as the Orthodox Presbyterian Church in 1936.
 Although the 1930s and 1940s and the ensuing neo-orthodox theological consensus mitigated much of the polemics during the mid-20th century, disputes erupted again beginning in the mid-1960s over the extent of involvement in the civil rights movement and the issue of ordination of women, and, especially since the 1990s, over the issue of ordination of homosexuals.